iafisher/hera-py/README.md

 $ hera my-hera-file.hera
 ```

-You can also assemble a HERA program without running it:
+You can also preprocess a HERA program without running it, to see how pseudo-instructions and labels are resolved to HERA code:

 ```
-$ hera assemble my-hera-file.hera
+$ hera preprocess my-hera-file.hera
 ```